OpenRiak/riak_kv/docs/NextGenReplGuide.md

 `root_compare` - a comparison of the roots of the two cluster AAE trees.
 This comparison will be repeated until a consistent number of repeated differences is seen.
 If there are no repeated differences, we consider the clusters to be in_sync - otherwise run `branch_compare`.
 `branch_compare` - repeats the root comparison, but now looking at the leaves of those branches for which there were deltas in the `root_compare`.
 If there are no repeated differences, we consider the clusters to be in_sync - otherwise run `clock_compare`.
 `clock_compare` - will run a fetch_clocks_nval or fetch_clocks_range query depending on the scheduled work item.
 This will be constrained by the maximum number of broken segments to be fixed per run (`ttaaefs_maxresults`).
-This list of keys and clocks from each cluster will be compared, to look for keys and clockc where the source of the request has a more advanced clock - and these keys will be sent for read repair.
+This list of keys and clocks from each cluster will be compared, to look for keys and clocks where the source of the request has a more advanced clock - and these keys will be re-replicated.

 At clock_compare stage, a log will be generated for each bucket where repairs were required, with the low and high modification dates associated with the repairs: